-Many people who don't travel extensively for work don't bother messing around with hotel, airline, and car rental loyalty programs.
-It may seem that it will take forever to earn a meaningful number of points, it's one extra detail to worry about, and it's easy to misplace your account information in the time between your opportunities to use each program.
+Many people who don't travel extensively don't bother messing around with hotel, airline, and car rental loyalty programs.
+There are many reasons—it may seem that it will take forever to earn a meaningful number of points, it's one extra detail to worry about, and it's easy to misplace your account information between your opportunities to use each program.

-But, we strongly recommend that everyone take advantage of travel loyalty programs with every possible reservation.
-They'll help you get more from your travel dollar.
+But, we strongly recommend that everyone take advantage of travel loyalty programs with every applicable reservation.
+They'll make your life easier and help you get more from your travel dollar.

 Jump to Jump to:

 - 1 Hotel loyalty programs will save you money

 - 2 Car rental loyalty programs will save you time